 My partner Ian Hartley is suffering greatly from the mental torture of serving this inhumane sentence and actually wrote a letter informing people of his thoughts and feelings (see the link below).
 Each time I visit him he tells me of the long nights when he lies scared in his cell of what he is thinking.
 He has told me that the only reason he has not committed suicide is because of me and how I would feel if I was left without him.
 It is cruel to keep a human being on an indefinite sentence, expecting them to complete courses and adhere to instructions when there is no end in sight for them.

 I leave each visit with a heavy heart knowing that I have left Ian alone and isolated.
 It absolutely breaks me thinking of him in that cell surrounded by four walls with no expectations or hope whatsoever.
 I will do everything I can in the way of protesting and marching to raise awareness of the remaining serving IPPs and also those that are at risk from recall.
 But at the end of the day it is down to David Lidington, the Justice Secretary, to do something about these prisoners.
-Many have served their time, plus an extra sentence, because they have been left and forgotten about after the abolishment of the IPP sentences in 2012.
+Many have served their time, plus an extra sentence, because they have been left and forgotten about after the abolition of the IPP sentences in 2012.

 Notes: Ian Hartley is currently imprisoned on an IPP sentence in HMP Risley.
 He is suffering and vulnerable as a direct result of the barbarity of the IPP system.
-The content of his letter has been published with his permission - it gives us an idea about what daily life is for IPP prisoners.

 Author: Joanne Hibbert is an anti-IPP campaigner from Lancashire

 Leah Feldman, whose funeral was held in London on January 7th, 1994, was one of the ordinary women and men who, while rarely featuring in history books, have been the backbone of the anarchist movement.